UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

+﻿---
+uid: Kaleidoscope-ch7.1
+---
+> [!CAUTION]
+> This sample is presently not functional.
+There are bugs in the LLVM OrcJIT support on Windows platforms
+> that prevents the fully lazy function generation callbacks from working.
+(See LLVM
+> bugs [25493](https://bugs.llvm.org/show_bug.cgi?id=25493) and [28699](https://bugs.llvm.org/show_bug.cgi?id=28699) for details.)

-﻿# 7.
-Kaleidoscope: Extreme Lazy JIT
+# 7. Kaleidoscope: Extreme Lazy JIT
 In the previous chapters the code generation took an AST, converted it to LLVM IR, handed the IR to the JIT, which then generated the native code.
 For a top level anonymous expression that is pretty much all you need.
 But what if a function is defined but not used (yet)?
 The process of generating the IR, and then